10 Common Models in Machine Learning

 Guessing: 0.539

 For R, we’ll use mlr3torch, which calls pytorch directly under the hood.
 We’ll use the same architecture as was done with the Python example.
-It uses the relu activation function as a default.
-We’ll also use adam as the optimizer, which is a popular choice and the default for the sklearn approach also.
-We’ll also use cross entropy as the loss function, which is the same as the log loss objective function used in logistic regression and other ML classification models.
-We use a batch size of 16, which is the number of observations to use for each batch of training.
-We’ll also use epochs of 200, which is the number of times to train on the entire dataset.
+It uses the ReLU activation function as a default.
+We’ll also use the adam SGD variant as the optimizer, which is a popular choice in deep learning models, and the default for the sklearn approach.
+We’ll use cross entropy as the loss function, which is the same as the log loss objective function used in logistic regression and other ML classification models.
+We use a batch size of 16.
+Batch size is the number of observations to use for each batch of training.
+We’ll also use epochs of 50, which is the number of times to train on the entire dataset (probably way more than necessary).
 We’ll also use predict type of prob, which is the type of prediction to make.
 Finally, we’ll use both logloss and accuracy as the metrics to track.
 As specified, this took over a minute.

 library(mlr3torch)